Personal Backup Version 5.2

 Daily:

-If you select for example 5 cycles, the destination directory will change each day from BD01 to BD05.
+If you select for example 5 steps per cycle, the destination directory will change each day from BD01 to BD05.
 After 5 days the sequence is repeated from the beginning again (BD01).

 If one of the daily modes is selected within Start internal automatic backup (see above), the backup will occur once daily.
 Otherwise, it will occur on every logon or on every logoff.

-Selecting 7 cycles or a multiple of this, will result in a schedule based on the days of the week (see below).
+Selecting 7 steps per cycle or a multiple of this, will result in a schedule based on the days of the week (see below).

 Weekly: